 Respiratory studies can take 6 months, so problems encountered can impact on timelines.

-Results: The study designed led to a successful efficacy study with full scale biomarker analysis.
+Results: The study design led to a successful efficacy study with full-scale biomarker analysis.
 This has allowed the client to proceed to the clinic with confidence in the dosing schedule.